 What to Look for in an Organic Sheet Set

-"OEKO-TEX stays up to date on scientific, health, and technical information, updates its criteria annually, monitors for regulatory compliance, and uses the strictest standards and methods to test and verify claims," says Wyman.
+"OEKO-TEX stays up to date on scientific, health, and technical information, updates its criteria annually, monitors for regulatory compliance, and uses the strictest standards and methods to test and verify claims," says North American GOTS representative, Lori Wyman.
 "For this reason, checking for our labels is one of the easiest and most reliable ways to assure that the product you’re purchasing is safe."

 If you want an organic sheet set, pay attention to its material.
 Cotton organic sheets are very common, but you may also see bamboo, linen, and silk.
 Microfiber, however, doesn’t make the list, since this polyester-based textile is processed with plastics and chemicals that don’t belong in organic sheets.

-Just like any other sheet set on the market, organic sheets are available in different weave options.
-"While both are made from cotton, percale and sateen offer slightly different feels and finishes based on how the materials are weaved," says Ruthie Osswald, Senior Associate of Design and Product Development at Brooklinen.
+"While both are made from cotton, percale and sateen offer slightly different feels and finishes based on how the materials are weaved," explains Ruthie Osswald, Senior Associate of Design and Product Development at Brooklinen.
 "Percale is a traditional one-yarn-over and one-yarn-under weave that creates a matte finish and cooling feel, while sateen is a one-yarn-under and three-yarn-over weave that is more tightly woven and heavier in weight, making for a silkier, smoother feel and slightly warmer finish."